enkidevs/curriculum/linux/jobs-and-processes-data-manipulation/README.md

 standards:
   sysadmin-tools-processes:
     name: Use system administration tools to manage processes in Linux
-    description: This standard covers the use of common built-in tools to linux such as ps and top to
+    description: This standard covers the use of common built-in tools to linux such as ps and top to manage processes.
     objectives:
       0: Use built-in tools like top and ps to view processes in linux
       1: Use built-in tools like kill to end processes